 In that case, you will need a drone pilot’s license, regardless of your country of operation.

-- If the civil aviation body of another country doesn’t recognize a foreign drone pilot’s certification, then you must request for an authorization.
+- If the civil aviation body of another country doesn’t recognize a foreign drone pilot’s certification, you must request authorization.
 An authorization to fly drones commercially will prevent you from getting a lawsuit in another country for flying drones.

 The FAA doesn’t recognize any remote pilot airman certification from another country.
-One must take the aeronautical knowledge exam in the USA and get their accreditation from the FAA to operate drones commercially.
+One must take the USA aeronautical knowledge exam and get FAA accreditation to operate drones commercially.

 Do you need to register a drone?